French Perfumes

 Article title : France

-"France, officially the French Republic, is a country located primarily in Western Europe.
+"France, officially the French Republic, is a country primarily located in Western Europe.
 Its overseas regions and territories include French Guiana in..."

 Article title : François Demachy

-Article title : Parfums de Marly
+Article title : Ernest Beaux

-Article title : Perfume (novel)
+Article title : François Coty

 Links to Resources on the Web